CSEA-IITB/WriteUps/Google CTF/Android/README.md

 So the thing here is that `class` is a field of the Java class `o`, and is an array of long integers, the first `o` is an integer, and the second `o` is again an array of long integers.

-Heading on to the constructor now,
+Heading on to the constructor now -

 ```
 # direct methods